vichua2006/apple-spotify-sync/README.md

 4. Get Spotify API credentials:
    - Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)
    - Create a new app
-   - Add `http://localhost:3000/auth/spotify/callback` to Redirect URIs
+   - **Important**: Spotify doesn't allow `localhost` redirect URIs
+   - use ngrok to get a public URL for the redirect URI
    - Copy Client ID and Client Secret to `.env`

 5. Start the server: